Licensed Veterinary Technician

 Beka’s farming background provided her with a valuable hands-on perspective on animal care.
 In addition to becoming familiar with horses, cows, and domestic pets, Beka became an expert at showing pigs.
 In fact, when Beka was a young girl, she even rode the pigs in swine rodeos.
 Her well-rounded animal care experiences have given her an excellent background for veterinary medicine work.
 In fact, Beka always knew she would work in the veterinary field, helping to keep animals healthy so they could enjoy quality time with their pet parents!

 Beka was born in Melbourne, Florida, and moved to South Carolina when she was seven years old.
 Beka and her older brother had plenty of chances for animal encounters on their family farm.
 Beka frequently rode horses, and excelled in her 4-H chapter’s competitions.
 In fact, Beka won scholarships, medals, ribbons, and trophies for displaying her well-cared-for farm animals.
 One of Beka’s favorite pets was her guinea pig Duke, who often accompanied Beka to school.
 Duke quietly stayed under Beka’s chair during her school day, waiting patiently for some playtime.After Beka graduated from high school, she worked at a local veterinary clinic, an experience that provided her with good real-world experience in her chosen field.
 Next, Beka enrolled in Piedmont Technical College’s Veterinary Technology Program.
 As part of the program requirements, Beka had to complete three semesters of internships besides completing her classwork.
 She interned at Verdin Veterinary Services, at another veterinary practice, and at a specialty animal hospital.
 She graduated as Valedictorian of her class.
 Beka immediately felt at home at Verdin Veterinary Services, and came to work at the hospital full time after she finished her internships.As a Licensed Veterinary Technician, Beka thrives on interacting with the hospital’s clients and their much-loved pets.
 Beka’s work frequently takes her to different hospital treatment areas.
 She enjoys assisting in surgery, and especially likes to monitor patients under anesthesia.
 She takes care to perform her very best with each patient.
 Beka also likes to splint and bandage patients, and knows that her first-quality work can help each patient to heal quickly.
-Beka and her husband Matthew have one son, and Beka absolutely loves being a mother.
+Beka and her husband Matthew have two sons, and Beka absolutely loves being a mother.
 Beka helps out regularly at her church, and she also serves as a Volunteer 4-H leader.
 Beka often hones her cooking and baking talents, and she willingly shares her popular chocolate chip cookies with her friends and coworkers.
 However, don’t ask her to share the secret family recipe!Finally, animals are still very much a part of Beka’s home life.
 She often visits her parents’ farm animals, and has also opened her home to two feline family members.
 Pepper and Snickers are brothers, and look almost exactly alike.
 They’re both high-energy kitties, and are often seen jumping over furniture and endlessly chasing each other around the house.

 Erica especially enjoys working with her older clients and their pets.
 She appreciates the clients’ wisdom and insights, gained from years of life experiences.
 Erica also loves to see the special connection these clients have with their beloved pets.
 When Erica can play a role in helping a client’s pet stay healthy, or recover from an illness, she receives a wonderful sense of fulfillment!